-(only applicable for Super Protection)

-You'll have interim cover when the insurer receives a fully complete and accurate application for Super Protection insurance, and while the insurer is considering your application, subject to the below conditions.
+(only applicable for Super Protection) You'll have interim cover when the insurer receives a fully complete and accurate application for Super Protection insurance, and while the insurer is considering your application, subject to the below conditions.

-When the insurer will pay
+When the insurer will pay Payment amount

-Payment amount

 If you have applied for Death cover and you pass away within 90 days of the end of the interim cover period (as a result of an injury that occurs, or an illness that you first suffer during the interim cover period).

-The lower of:

-- · the Death cover amount vou have applied for, or - \$1,000,000.
+The lower of: the Death cover amount you have applied for, or \$1,000,000.

+If you have applied for TPD cover, and solely as a result of an accident and within six months of the end of the interim cover period, you become totally and permanently disabled .
+The lower of: the TPD cover amount you have applied for, or \$600,000.

 OR

-If you have applied for TPD cover, and solely as a result of an accident and within six months of the end of the interim cover period, you become totally and permanently disabled.

-The lower of:

-- · the TPD cover amount you have applied for, or - \$600,000.

-OR

-If you have applied for IP cover and you become disabled as a result of either:

-- · an injury occurring during the interim cover period; or - an illness occurring within 30 days from the commencement of the interim cover period, and your waiting period commences during the interim cover period or within 90 days of the end of the interim cover period.

-The benefit is paid monthly while you are disabled, starting from the end of the waiting period selected, for a maximum of 12 months
+If you have applied for IP cover and you become disabled as a result of either: an injury occurring during the interim cover period; or an illness occurring within 30 days from the commencement of the interim cover period, and your waiting period commences during the interim cover period or within 90 days of the end of the interim cover period.
+The benefit is paid monthly while you are disabled, starting from the end of the waiting period The lesser of: \$10,000 per month, or the maximum monthly benefit you applied for.

-No partial disability benefit is payable under interim cover.
+12 months.
+No partial disability benefit is

-The lesser of:

-- \$10,000 per month, or - the maximum monthly benefit you applied for.
+payable under interim cover.

+The interim cover period refers to a period of no more than 90 days commencing on the date that the insurer has received a completed application for cover and where we have received a contribution from you.